This workstream will be collaborating with:

 Consultant

-Professor of Philosophy at the University of California, Los Angeles.
-Sherri has interests in philosophy of science, epistemology and philosophy of medicine.
-She provides research support on workstream 4 and contributes widely across the research network.
+Professor of philosophy of medicine, Department of Philosophy, KCL.
+Sherri has interests in philosophy of science, epistemology and philosophy of medicine (especially psychiatry).
+She will conduct research within Work Stream 4 and contribute widely across the research network.